detroit-dsa/dsa-slackbot/README.md

 # Detroit DSA Slack bot

 ## Development
-You must first set up all the required API configurations for the app to initialize correctly.
+You must first set up the required API configurations for Slack, Zoom, and Google Calendar.

 Set environment variables in a file named `.env` at the root of the repo.
 Copy `.env.example` to get started.
 Required environment variables are specified below with a ✳.